a11ce/aetherwiki/md-src/emerald-circuit.md

 The Tramontane was refitted as an inspection and tactical training vessel at the IPRO dock in Marisa.
 The Ostro, Ponente, and Levante were stripped of their false bulkheads by IPRO engineers and subsequently auctioned, with proceeds given to the ZTK.

 All ONC officers with knowledge of the scheme were exiled from the ONC.
-Two of them were later discovered to have been working for the Arkand Combined Security Syndicate while serving as ONC officers.
+Two of them were later discovered to have been working for the [[Arkand Combined Security Syndicate|Acss]] while serving as ONC officers.
 They remain wanted for further questioning in connection with ACSS involvement in the [[Lock 19 Blockade]].